 The Wraparound Evaluation and Research Team seeks to improve the lives of children and their families through research on the implementation and outcomes of the wraparound process.
 Through development, refinement, and dissemination of the Wraparound Fidelity Assessment System, our team aims to assist implementation of the wraparound process, evaluate effectiveness, identify the need for technical assistance and training, and promote communication within the service delivery and research and evaluation fields.

 Eric J. Bruns

 Our work is dedicated to the memory of:

 We are part of:

 The National Wraparound Initiative , a collaborative effort involving over 100 advisors nationally, and based at the University of Washington, The Research and Training Center on Family Support and Children's Mental Health at Portland State University, the National Wraparound Implementation Center, and the national System of Care Training and TA Center at the University of Maryland School of Social Work, Institute for Innovation and Implementation.

-This project is supported by the Child, Adolescent, and Family Branch of the Center for Mental Health Services, Substance Abuse and Mental Health Services Administration; ORC Macro, Inc.; the National Institute of Mental Health (grant number R41-MH077356); The Institute for Innovation and Implementation at the University of Maryland, Baltimore; and the University of Washington Division of Public Behavioral Health and Justice Policy.
-Special thanks to the University of Vermont Department Of Psychology for their long history of support to this project!
+This project is supported by the Child, Adolescent, and Family Branch of the Center for Mental Health Services, Substance Abuse and Mental Health Services Administration; The Institute for Innovation and Implementation at the University of Maryland, Baltimore; and the University of Washington Division of Public Behavioral Health and Justice Policy as well as Wraparound and system of care-implementing states, communities, and providers across the U.S. and the world.